wp-plugins/pojo-forms/readme.txt

 3. Form style options

 == Changelog ==

+= 1.2.0 - 19/08/2015 =
+* New! - Added custom messages
+* New! - Added form-id class for element form
+* Tweak! - Added limit from name default

 = 1.1.2 =
 * Fixed! - Removed reply-to name field was added in v1.1.0 (conflict with Hebrew language)